 Kansas Football gameday to feature improvements for fans

 LAWRENCE, Kan. –Although he stole all the headlines, national championship winning head coach Les Miles is not the only significant change fans can expect this football season.
-After a thorough review by athletic department staff, there are a long list of changes and improvements that fans can expect to see at David Booth Kansas Memorial Stadium this fall.
+After a thorough review by athletic department staff, there are a long list of changes and improvements that fans can expect to see at David Booth Kansas Memorial Stadium in 2019.
 A breakdown of the changes is listed below:

 Tailgate Guys is the industry-leading firm that is revolutionizing the tailgating at David Booth Kansas Memorial Stadium.
 They provide turnkey tailgating support and services, including a variety of services that help enhance the game day experience: